neekey/grunt-multi/README.md

             tasks: [ 'copy' ]
         }
     },
-    // Also you can use function to direct modify the config, this is useful if you want to get more flexible to modify the configuration.
+    // Also you can use a function to directly modify the config.
+This is useful if you want to get more flexibility to modify the configuration.
     // params:
     //      1、vars: a single instant of the vars you defined
     //      2、rawConfig: the raw configuration.